 A simple role play may be just the thing to fix a person’s outlook.
 Imagine you’re interviewing for your job and just starting a new career path that is full of potential and opportunity!
 Think about how you will build the position you are in by thinking creatively.
 Sometimes the challenge we seek isn’t the job’s responsibility but rather our own.

 On occasion the goal that we set for ourselves may require many baby steps to get to it.
 Interject your interests into your routine day by day.
 This may be as simple as having lunch with a friend in the field you are interested in, or taking a quick online course to help you feel like you are doing something for yourself.
 This can reduce the cynical feelings you feel.

 See a career coach

 Some of the best support systems offer different forms of life or career coaching to help you get on track.
-Brandman University for example offers executive coaching to every new student to ensure a strong transition into their education.
+Brandman University for example offers career development services to every student, giving them resources like resume review, mock interviews and exclusive job search tools.
+Plus it's alumni network offers mentoring and networking opportunities to every graduate.
 Seek out a career coach that can help you with your professional life and the outcome may surprise you.

 Turning Into Embers

 For those who don’t take action during either the under-challenged or frenetic phase will eventually fall completely into full blown worn-out burnout.
 After the campfire songs have been sung and the fire starts fading down, there is the stage that consists of low-light embers and grey ash.
 Generally these individuals have been working in the same organization for many years and feel like giving up when faced with stress or lack of gratification.
 The distinguishing characteristic among people in this phase is that although they may not have noticed it has been happening for years as a gradual process.
 This is where work life balance is so important to the pursuit of happiness.